Clever/ARCHIVED-mongoose-repl/README.md

     enemy: { type: Schema.Types.ObjectId, ref: 'Cat' }
 ```

-Now you can load these schemas into the shell using the `--schemas` (`-s`) option, which will register them as Mongoose models:
+Now you can load these schemas into the REPL using the `--schemas` (`-s`) option, which will register them as Mongoose models:

-    $ mongoose-shell --schemas examples/schemas.coffee localhost/test
+    $ mongoose --schemas examples/schemas.coffee localhost/test
     Connecting to: localhost
     Using db: test
     Loaded models: Cat, Dog